 The event featured an interactive, visual representation of the current service system, and drew on the knowledge of local practitioners to identify and workshop practical solutions to ensure that families remain at the centre of practice.

 Click HERE to view resources from the event

 WRISC's Van Go team have undertaken a project to produce a set of strength cards.
 These cards were made by children and young people who attended Van Go.
 These cards are now for sale, and the proceeds will contribute to the development of another set of cards with an Aboriginal focus.
 In addition to the cards, there are also greeting cards and posters for sale.

 Click HERE for the flyer with the pricing guide.
-A great idea for a purposeful gift for Christmas.
+A great idea for a purposeful gift.